thomaxxl/RnD/python/article.md

-# Auto-generating Swagger Specifications with Python
+# Automatically Generating Swagger Specifications with Python

 A couple of years ago I had to implement a system monitoring app using the nutanix web api.
 This was the first time I was introduced to the swagger UI and I found it a really convenient way to debug and document web services.
 Later, when asked to provide documentation for a different project, I took to swagger and started implementing a specification.
 Like most of today's webservices, the API endpoints for this project provided CRUD functionality: create, read, update, delete operations to a database backend.